bll123/ballroomdj-4/README.md

 ### Known Issues:

+  - MacOS
+    - The scrollbar stops working correctly when the cursor is moved past the bottom of the scrollbar.
   - Windows
     - The marquee position is not saved when it is iconified (close the window instead).